-Aspen love for performing began as a toddler and from a young age she fell in love with live performance.
-Aside from music, Aspen has wide range of performance experience from professional theatre, opera, TV and competitive dance Aspen’s music career started at 9 years old, busking for tips singing pop songs with her little red ukulele.
+Aspen's love for performing began at an early age.
+Aside from music, Aspen has wide range of performance experience from professional theatre, opera, TV and competitive dance.
+Aspen’s music career started at 9 years old, busking for tips with her little red ukulele.
 She earned enough money to purchase her first guitar and began writing her own music.
 After performing at Wheatland Music Festival’s open mic, Aspen was awarded a scholarship to study traditional Folk music.
 Through their continued support, she has learned flatpicking guitar and mandolin.
 She also plays a little slide guitar, fiddle, bass and piano.
-Aside from performing her original music, Aspen plays with Hawk's and Owls String Band and spent several years as lead vocalist/bass for a rock band.
+Aside from performing her original music, Aspen has played with the Hawk's and Owls String Band and spent several years as lead vocalist/bassist for a rock band.

 Aspen has played major music festivals in Michigan including Arts Beats and Eats, Wheatland Music Festival, Earthworks Harvest Gathering and the Buttermilk Jamboree.
 She has also been an opener at Michigan's premier listening rooms like The Ark, 20 Front Street, Trinity House and the Grand Rapids Listening Room.
 In 2019, Aspen was featured in the Radio DJ Showcase at the Folk Alliance Region Midwest annual conference.

-Aspen was also awarded a scholarship to attend the Singer-Songwriter program at the Interlochen Arts Academy, one of the most prestigious boarding fine arts high schools in the United States.
+Aspen was awarded a scholarship to attend the Singer-Songwriter program at the Interlochen Arts Academy, one of the most prestigious boarding fine arts high schools in the United States.
 Aspen is a 17-year-old senior this school year and is now applying to universities to study guitar and singing-songwriting.

 Aspen has been the proud recipient of several music scholarships.

-- Interlochen Arts Academy to attend the Singer-Songwriter program fall of 2020
+- Interlochen Arts Academy high school to attend the Singer-Songwriter program

 - DIY Musician Accelerator Program, organized by CD Baby and The Slants Foundation in spring of 2020